-For me the tacky ghosts are just part of the CGI-rococo conceptual design.
-They're tacky Disney ride sculptures come to life, as fake in their fakeness as the clay Orson Welles in HEAVENLY CREATURES (left).
-This is a movie as a ride, it's supposed to be fun, more like the original HOUSE ON HAUNTED HILL than the pretentious original.
+For me the tacky CGI ghosts are just part of the film's goofy rococo conceptual design.
+The production design for this magnificently colored and decorated house is so over the top, so immense, you feel like you've wafted through these tortured cavernous sets in dark dreams, the kind where part of you is thinking "it's 2PM, Erich, get up already" while the rest of you indulges in the heavy REMs.
+Such dark and well-lit purple-gold beauty meshed up against cutesy poo gold cherubs makes it all seem as if the ghosts are Disney ride sculptures come to life, as fake in their fakeness as the clay Orson Welles in HEAVENLY CREATURES (left).
+Let's remember, this film is from the 90s, so this HAUNTING is hoping to one day be made into ride.
+It's supposed to be fun, more like the original HOUSE ON HAUNTED HILL than the pretentious Robert Wise original.
 It's not supposed to be a turgid white elephant downer with everyone snapping at one another and mouthing terrible pun-choked dismissive analysis that feels it has to justify itself to its imagined skeptics a dozen times a page.
-It has no ambition to be taken seriously or to at least be nominated; it's just trying to make it to 90 minutes, in peace, so it can go home, like everybody else.
+It has no ambition to be taken seriously in modern psychiatric circles.
+It's just trying to make it to 90 minutes, in peace, so it can go home, like everybody else.

 And during the prolonged climax Lili Taylor clobbers a CGI statue-come-to-life griffin with a shovel.

 The thing with Wise's version is that maybe it's not a ghost story at all.
 Maybe it's all just in Julie Harris's mind--though that wouldn't explain the dialogue or the fact that other people are seen reacting to it.
 Also, she's a great actress but I never much cared about what's going on in her mind.
 To me she lacks chemistry, charisma, grace.
-What she does have is a compendium of asexual old maid neuroses to the point she seldom becomes more than a shrill hysteric of the sort one wishes one wasn't related to, and there's no earthly reason James Dean would ever fall in love with her in EAST OF EDEN (it should have been Carroll Baker!).
+What she does have is a compendium of asexual old maid neuroses to the point she seldom becomes more than a shrill hysteric of the sort one wishes one wasn't related to, and there's no earthly reason James Dean would ever fall in love with her in EAST OF EDEN instead of Carroll Baker!
 I love Lili Taylor though, in this version, and the dusky burgundy color scheme gives her eyes a steady twinkle - her emotions are always so on her sleeve that we're never sure just how much of what's going on is due to her own psychic projection or ours.
+We're spared interior monologues, drab patriarchal coddlings, and all the other malarkey associated with Harris' neurotic old maid.
 Not only do I want to know what's on Taylor's mind, I feel like I do - the window is wide open--she doesn't need that trite inner commentary.